marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

-Therefore, the IXP, in cooperation with every Supporting Speaker and Legacy Speaker, MUST decide on an IPv4 prefix (or a set of IPv4 prefixes) short enough to accomodate the number of speakers in the IXP network.
+Therefore, the IXP, in cooperation with every Supporting Speaker and Legacy Speaker, MUST decide on an IPv4 prefix (or a set of IPv4 prefixes) short enough to accommodate the number of speakers in the IXP network.
 This prefix MAY be different for different clients.
 This prefix is called Speaker-specific local prefix.

 For every Supporting and Legacy Speaker, the IXP then creates a Specific Local